erynder-z/JS-Todo/README.md

-Welcome to JS_todo, an organizer-app powered by JavaScript
+Welcome to JS_Todo, an organizer-app powered by JavaScript

     This app allows you to do the following:
     - Enter new tasks